 Simple French macarons are sweet, chewy almond meringue cookies, sandwiched together with a filling.
 They’re one of my favourite cookies ever, and the flavour and colour combinations you can bring to them are endless.

-Today we are sticking to a basic macaron recipe.
+Today we are sticking to an easy recipe, making simple French macarons.
 Once you’ve got this down you can adapt them to make all the combinations you like!